loewymalkov/doctor-finder/README.md

-# weather
+# DOCTOR FINDER

-weather project
+page to help find a doctor

-### by Erin Deuel and Loewy Malkovich on 09/09/2019.
+### by Loewy Malkovich on 09/09/2019.

 ## Description